Management (MGMT)

 Investigates the theoretical and empirical evidence regarding strategies aimed at creating and sustaining competitive superiority in business firms and the strategy formation process.

-The development and application of advanced statistical methods to problems in business.
+The development and application of advanced statistical methods to problems in business and economics.
 Topics include application of estimation and hypothesis testing in both univariate and multivariate cases.

 Cross-listed course: MGSC 882